Lactational Amenorrhea Method

 - The baby is less than 6 months old.

-When any one of these conditions is no longer met, the woman must begin using another family planning method immediately to ensure that she does not get pregnant right away.
-She should start thinking about her next family planning method while she is still using LAM so she is ready to switch when one of the three criteria no longer applies to her.
+All three conditions must be present for LAM to work.
+When any one of these conditions is no longer met, the woman must begin using another family planning method immediately to ensure that she does not get pregnant.
+A LAM user should start thinking about her next family planning method while she is still using LAM so she is ready to switch when one of the three criteria no longer applies to her.

 Useful facts: The effectiveness of LAM depends on breastfeeding only/exclusively.
 This means feeding as often as the baby is hungry, “on demand,” day and night with no long intervals between feeds.
 Even if a woman expresses breast milk, or if she is separated from her baby by more than a few hours, she cannot expect a high level of contraceptive protection.